 MKOs aren’t meant to hold the student’s hand or necessarily do the skill for the student.
 Effective MKOs simply offer guidance, tips, and suggestions.
 The right guidance may also depend on the student’s acquired skills and the way in which they learn best.

-Does the MKO have to be an expert, or even an adult?
+Does the MKO have to be an expert, a teacher, or even an adult?
 Not necessarily.
 Vygotsky defined an MKO as someone who had a better understanding of a skill, task, or concept than the person learning.
 Sometimes, that someone is a teacher.
 Or a parent.
 Other times, it’s a student in the classroom who helps another student.
+Teachers may effectively plan group activities or assign classmates using this theory.

 Vygotsky was a strong advocate of social interaction.
 Social interaction consists of a cooperative dialogue.
 Through this cooperative dialogue, the student is able to not only perform the task, but also internalize it.
 This is when the real learning happens.
 Once the task is internalized, the student can guide themselves through the task and complete it without any guidance from an MKO.